elireber/Weed-Classification/README.md

 Results - Algorithm was able to attain ~ 60% accuracy among the 8-label selection, with individual accuracies ranging from 39% to 73% for each species.

 ### Folder Contents:
-Code - A Jupyter Notebook containing the Python code written to pre process, extract features and classify immages Extracted Features - A .csv file containing the results of the feature extraction process Results - A technical write-up that descibes the scientific methodology of the project
+Code - A Jupyter Notebook containing the Python code written to pre process, extract features and classify images

+Extracted Features - A .csv file containing the results of the feature extraction process

+Results - A technical write-up that descibes the scientific methodology of the project